CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 });
 ```

 With this, our test passes.
 Note that our test doesn't know about the `storeRecords` mutation; it treats it as an implementation detail.
+Our test interacts with the store the same way our production code does: dispatches an action, then reads a state item.

 Our component and store are built; now we just need to build our API.
 You may be surprised to hear that we aren't going to unit test it at all.
 Let's look at the implementation, then we'll discuss why.